ioBroker/ioBroker.modbus/README.md

 If the formula cannot evaluated during runtime, then the Adapter writes a warning message to the log.

 ### Role
-IOBroker role to assign
+ioBroker role to assign.

 ### Room
-IOBroker room to assign
+ioBroker room to assign.

 ### Poll
 If activated, the values are polled in predefined interval from slave.

 ### WP
 Write pulse

 ### CW
 Cyclic write

 ### SF
 Use value as scaling factor.
 This is needed to used dynamic scaling factors which are on some systems provided through values on interface.
 If a value is marked with this flac, then the value will stored into a variable with following naming convention: sf['Modbus_address'].
 This variable can then later used in any formula for other parameters.
 E.g. following formula can set: "(x * sf['40065']) + 50;"

 ## Data types
 - uint16be - Unsigned 16 bit (Big Endian): AABB => AABB
 - uint16le - Unsigned 16 bit (Little Endian): AABB => BBAA
 - int16be  - Signed 16 bit (Big Endian): AABB => AABB